sandialabs/halucinator/doc/tutorial/2_run_uart_example.md

 The symbols can also be provided by passing in a csv file and passed to HALucinator using the `-s` option.
 The format is shown below.
+This format can be exported from a Ghidra project using `ghidra_scripts/export_symbol_csv.py`

 ```csv
 symbol, start_addr, stop_addr